AlexHandy1/personal-website-minimal/content/post/butwhy.md

 **Continuous learning** - underpinning all the things I’ve done in my career is a relentless desire to keep learning new stuff.
 Multi-omics, data science and neuroscience are rapidly growing fields packed full of super smart people who want to share their knowledge.

-So hopefully this helps answer *“why”*, but I’d love to talk more so if we aren’t already in contact please get in touch at alexander.handy@kcl.ac.uk.
+So hopefully this helps answer *“why”*, but I’d love to talk more so if we aren’t already in contact please get in touch on [LinkedIn](https://www.linkedin.com/in/alex-handy-926342a/).

 *[1) World Alzheimer Report 2019: Attitudes to dementia; World Alzheimer Report 2019: Attitudes to dementia.](https://www.alz.co.uk/research/world-report-2019)*